TechJunkie is a BOX20 Media Company

-Windows 10, like all previous versions of Windows, relies on a database called the “Registry” to configure tens of thousands (if not more) low-level configuration options for Windows and many software applications.
-Because the registry is so critical to the proper function of Windows 10, it is vitally important to be very very careful when editing it, as you can easily brick your system with an ill-advised registry change.
-Don’t make registry changes suggested by websites you don’t trust, and be cautious in making any changes that you DO trust.
-Before making major changes, set a restore point within Windows 10 and make a system backup.
+Windows 10, like all previous versions of Windows, relies on a database called the “Registry” to configure tens of thousands (if not more) low-level configuration options for Windows and its many software applications.
+Because the registry is so critical to the proper function of Windows 10, it is vitally important to be very very careful when editing it as you can easily brick your system with an ill-advised registry change.
+Don’t make registry changes suggested by websites you don’t trust, and be cautious even when making any changes that you DO trust.
+We suggest that before making major changes it is in your best interest to set a restore point within Windows 10 and make a system backup just in case.

-Editing the registry itself is a simple process.
-Click on the start button, or click in the search bar, and type “regedit”.
+Editing the registry itself is a deceptively simple process.
+Click on the start button, or click in the search bar, and type “regedit.”
 The Registry Editor will appear in the list of results; click on it to launch the utility.

 Once you’ve selected the “Advanced” key on the left of the window, right-click in an empty portion of the right side of the window and select “New > DWORD (32-bit)” value and name it “UseOLEDTaskbarTransparency”.

 Return to your Windows 10 desktop, right-click on an empty space and select Personalize.
 Alternatively, you can click Start > Settings > Personalization.
 From the Personalization section of Settings, click Colors.
 From the Colors window, enable “Transparency Effects”.
 If this option was already enabled, then quickly toggle it by disabling and re-enabling it for the change to take effect.

 The result of the increased taskbar transparency will vary depending on your accent color choice and desktop wallpaper image, but you should see a small but noticeable decrease in opacity, removing a potential visual distraction for some users and allowing you to more clearly enjoy your desktop wallpaper image from edge to edge of your display.